isabella232/docs-vuepress/docs/manual/06-commands.md

 ![Filter the nodes](~@assets/img/fig0207-b.png)

 You can choose the nodes by either choosing a saved filter or typing in your own filter expression.
-Press the "Set Filter" button to find the matched nodes.
+Press the "Search" button to find the matched nodes.
 You can get help on filter expression syntax by pressing the help button.

 ### Node detail